Soft & Chewy Oatmeal Raisin Cookies

 Instructions

-- Preheat the oven to 350*F. In a stand mixed with the paddle attachment, cream together the white and brown sugar, butter, vanilla, and egg.
-Beat until color has lightened.
+- Preheat the oven to 350°F (175°C).
+In a stand mixer fitted with the paddle attachment, cream together the white sugar, brown sugar, butter, vanilla, and egg until the color has lightened.

-- Roll the dough into 1inch balls using your hands and arrange onto a cookie sheet.
-Bake for 10-12 minutes or until tops are just cracking.
+- Roll the dough into 1-inch balls using your hands and arrange them onto a cookie sheet lined with parchment paper.

-- Let cookies rest for a few minutes on the pan before transferring to a wire rack to cool completely.
+- Allow the cookies to rest on the pan for a few minutes before transferring them to a wire rack to cool completely.
 Serve and enjoy!